 But some people fail to do this in projects.
 Are you a lone ranger?
 You know the guy or gal who needs no input from others.

-One response I sometimes get when I encourage project managers to seek advice is, "Well, I'm the project manager.
+One response I get when I encourage project managers to seek advice is, "Well, I'm the project manager.
 How I manage this project is no one else's business."

 Furthermore, when your project goes south, it impacts other people.
 Your team members.
 Management.
 Customers.
 Your company.
 Vendors.
 Partners.